Supported Exempt Accommodation — England and Wales

 About

 DualRecord is a product of Leonard Payne Consulting.
 Leonard Payne is a supported housing legal analyst, consultant, and publisher specialising in supported exempt accommodation law, Housing Benefit Regulations, and the SHROA 2023 regulatory framework.
-He is the author of the sector's definitive legal handbook on exempt accommodation and the publisher of the Supported Housing Briefing.
+He is the author of the sector’s definitive legal handbook on exempt accommodation and publisher of the Supported Housing Briefing.

 DualRecord operationalises the legal analysis from his briefing note “Same Activity, Two Legal Tests” (March 2026), which established the dual-eligibility framework that the system is built on.